- How much is it to enter?

 How much is it to enter?

 It is £20 (pounds sterling) for one entry.
-If you are based in the UK, you will have to pay VAT on top of this, which is £4.
-Overseas entrants do not have to pay VAT.
+If you are based in the EU, you will have to pay VAT on top of this, which is £4.
+If you based outside the EU, entrants do not have to pay VAT.
 One entry fee allows you to submit two pieces, with the exception of the Video, Installation & Performance category, for which you can submit one work per entry.
 If you would like to submit more than two pieces, you can purchase additional entries, for example if you would like to enter four pieces, you would require two entries and pay £40, if you wanted to enter six pieces, then you would require three entries and pay £60, etc.

 How can I pay my entry fee?

 You can pay online using Paypal or your credit/debit card.
 The only credit card we do not accept is Bank of Japan.
 To pay online please select the category that you would like to enter and our online shop will guide you through the payment process.

 Alternatively you can pay over the phone.
 Please call +44 (0) 1904 629 137.

 You can also pay by cheque.
 Please note cheques must be payable to pounds sterling, we cannot accept cheques in any other currencies.
 Please make cheques payable to ‘Aesthetica Magazine Ltd’ and post to:

 Aesthetica Art Prize